 AboutI teach sociology at Ursinus College, a small liberal arts college in the Philly suburbs, where I’m also affiliated with the environmental studies department.
-I teach Animals & Society, Environmental Justice, and a number of other courses.
-My research is situated at the intersection of two interdisciplinary fields: animal studies and the environmental humanities.
+I teach Animals & Society, Radical Environmentalism, Environmental Justice, and a number of other courses.
+My research sits at the intersection of two interdisciplinary fields: animal studies and the environmental humanities.
 Before I went to graduate school I practiced environmental law.

 EducationPhD in rural sociology, Penn State